Guide Drink

 • 22

 Chinese Noodle House sits just across the way from Chinese Noodle Restaurant, yet another budget-friendly dumpling joint within the Prince Centre.
-Similar to its neighbour, it’s the plates and baskets of dumplings that attract the crowds, and while some love the sticky special braised eggplant at Noodle Restaurant, others prefer the crispier fried version here.
+Similar to its neighbour, it’s the sizzling plates and steaming baskets of dumplings that attract the crowds, and while some love the sticky braised eggplant at Noodle Restaurant, others prefer the crispier fried version here.

 Image: Trent van der Jagt